merrillm1/starter-academic/content/home/experience.md

   * Implemented agile software methods to solve problems in campaign image optimization, churn prediction and customer segmentation for Dockers.
   * Lead as scrum master for a team of 10 data scientists, reporting daily progress and presenting weekly slide decks to the founder.
-  * Created data pipelines to extract and transform 100+ features for improving CTOR prediction using image filtering, text extraction and contour detection.
   * Improved CTOR prediction accuracy by over 30% compared to baseline models and customer age prediction by 20% using oversampling methods.
-  * Finalized Streamlit app for campaign CTOR prediction and slide decks for customer segmentation and reported results to key stakeholders.
    """

 [[experience]]